Keeping Youth Safe

 Many young people struggle alone with complex issues.
 On average, youth under pressure start considering leaving home at the age of 12 and leave by 15.
 They run to the street where they can encounter people who exploit them, as they struggle to survive.

 Our presentations explain risks and rights to youth in a clear, thorough way.
-We often meet kids who didn’t know the pain they are feeling at home or at school is a normal reaction to a terrible, unacceptable situation…and we assure them that help is available.” – Suzie, School Presentation Supervisor
+We often meet kids who didn’t know the pain they are feeling at home or at school is a normal reaction to a terrible, unacceptable situation…and we assure them that help is available.” – Suzie, Prevention Program Supervisor

 Our kids in shelter tell us they wish they had known the dangers of the street and the options that were available to them.
 We offer students current and comprehensive information and link them to resources in their local communities.